urmzd/md-classifier/README.md

 # What Symptom?

-A model which predicts the symptom described by the user.
+A model which predicts an ailment given a description of symptoms.

 ## Table of Contents